Updated: Dec 28, 2021

 In school there were a group of really naughty children that sabotaged the other children's bags of suitcases.
 They would stole their food or throw bugs in there or steal other children's belongings.
 I quickly learned to pray for my suitcase each time we had to leave our bags in a hallway.

 Until my very last day of school, I never once had a problem with my stuff being stolen or anything else.
 And there were times when my suitcase was one of the very last standing there in the hallway.
 I will never forget this as long as I live.
+It might be something small and insignificant but it is a lesson in the basics of faith.

 We had a few really strict teachers that was hard to work with.
 They easily punished us for getting out of line.
 On two occasions I lost my pen in one of their classes which could have gotten me in trouble.
 In both instances I just prayed to God to help me.
 Both times I clearly heard God's voice in my heart - saying to look in a specific direction and when I did there was a pen.
 It was some of my very first experiences getting to know God's voice in my spirit.
 This was very needed preparation for later experiences in my life.